Hermite spectral method for the inelastic Boltzmann equation

-For now, we have introduced the inelastic Boltzmann equation.
-Due to its high dimensionality and the complex collision term, it is always a challenge to solve it numerically.
-Several numerical methods have been proposed to deal with the inelastic Boltzmann equation, such as the DSMC method \cite{Gamba2005, Astillero2005}, the Fourier spectral method \cite{Hu2019, Wu2015} and the Petrov--Galerkin spectral method \cite{Hu2020}.
-In this work, we will develop a numerical scheme based on the Hermite spectral method, which may handle the evolution of temperature more accurately than other methods.
+So far, we have introduced the inelastic Boltzmann equation and discussed its properties.
+Several numerical methods have been developed to tackle this equation, such as the DSMC method \cite{Gamba2005, Astillero2005}, Fourier spectral method \cite{Filbet2005, Hu2019, Wu2015}, and Petrov-Galerkin spectral method \cite{Hu2020}.
+In this work, a numerical scheme will be developed based on the Hermite spectral method, which offers higher efficiency in capturing the evolution of temperature.